 I liked Travelwey's alarm slightly more as it's easier to set up, and its clock is easier to see from across a darkened room, but Sony's alarm makes a strong case for itself by doing more for the same price and it could easily be the better choice for you if you value those extras.

-The light is supposed to gently ease you awake by simulating the sunrise.
+The light is supposed to gently ease sleepers awake.
 On both mornings of my testing, I had a good night's sleep and a relatively easy time getting out of bed.
 Aside from the light, the Philips HF3500 is easy to operate with minimal buttons.
 You can use the light as a lamp and it has 10 levels of brightness.
-You can cycle through three levels of brightness for the clock face, but the orange numbers do a good job of not casting much of a glow even at their brightest.
+You can cycle through three levels for the clock face, but the orange numbers do a good job of not casting much of a glow even at their brightest, so sleep won't be disturbed.

 Snoozing the alarm is counterintuitive, as you need to whack the upper half of the light -- there's no button.
 I'd worry that I'd accidentally break my fancy alarm on a particularly grouchy morning.
 For its price, the HF3500 surprisingly lacks any extras other than the wake-up light, and I doubt that will be much help for heavy sleepers, or those with rooms that already get bright when day breaks.

 The RCD30 has a lot in common with my favorite of the bunch, the Travelwey.
 The RCD30 is simple, with only a couple of buttons.
 It has a red large display with two levels of brightness -- neither glows and you can easily see either from across a dark room.
 The snooze button is easy to find, but double-checking your alarm time and resetting it for the next day aren't as easy on the RCD30 as on the Travelwey.
-Also, unlike the Travelwey, the RCD30 doesn't have a nightlight.
+Also, unlike the Travelwey, the RCD30 doesn't have a nightlight, which some prefer for sleep.
 Given that it's only about $13, it's a good alternative if you want something cheap and simple.

 I hated the Sonic Bomb bed shaker alarm -- but that's a good thing if you're a semicomatose sleeper and it's difficult for you to wake up.
-To be clear, I didn't hate the $38 Sonic Bomb because of poor design or poor performance, I hated it because I woke up to my pillow shaking and I thought the world was ending.
-The bed shaker alarm has an incredibly loud buzzer and a vibrating attachment you can place on your bed in case the buzzer itself isn't enough.
-The Sonic Bomb offers two alarms and plenty of customization.
+To be clear, I didn't hate the $38 clock because of poor design or poor performance, I hated it because I woke up to my pillow shaking and I thought the world was ending.
+The bed shaker alarm has an incredibly loud buzzer and a vibrating alarm clock attachment you can place on your bed in case the buzzer itself isn't enough.
+The clock offers two alarms and plenty of customization.
 The controls are easy enough to figure out.
-It's worth your consideration if you're a heavy sleeper, and it deserves to be mentioned alongside the Philips HF3500 as a good implementation of a novelty alarm concept.
-But unless you truly are a very heavy sleeper, the Philips makes for a much more pleasing morning routine.
+It's worth your consideration for heavy sleepers, and it deserves to be mentioned alongside the Philips HF3500 as a good implementation of a novelty alarm concept.
+But unless you truly know very heavy sleepers, the Philips makes for a much more pleasing morning routine.

 The following alarm clocks do some things well but have flaws that make them tougher to recommend.